hexianglinss/powervoting/README.md

 ### zkSync ###

-When on zkSync, contract is deployed on L2, Power Voting dApp will obtain both of L1 and L2 balances of the user's `address` to calculate voting power.
+When on zkSync, contract is deployed on L2, Power Voting dApp will obtain both L1 and L2 balances of the user's `address` to calculate voting power.

 ![](./asset/zksync.jpg)